ejfuture/telecom-genai-demo/README.md

 I also worked on Few-Shot Prompt to improve the quality of the response but, the results still varied more than I liked so I looked into Function Calling with a user defined function (more work is needed here).

+OBSERVATION: Overall llama3.1:8b worked the best with no parameter changes needed.

 ### Models tested
 - Mistral AI -> mistral, codestral